voxel-wiki/voxel-wiki.github.io/content/wiki/introduction/language.md

 we quite literally cannot comprehend this stuff without heaps of training and tools to assist us.
 Anybody that says otherwise is either a liar or a robot.

-So, take all the help you can, use existing threading and synchronization primitives, and remember that queues are your most reasonable friend.
+So, take all the help you can (debuggers and tracers!), use existing threading and synchronization primitives, and remember that queues are your most reasonable friend.

+## Profile.
+Profile.
+Profile.

+Using profilers is a ***must*** to get accurate pictures of your performance woes.

+While trusting your (hopefully sharply honed :wink:) programming wisdom is a good-ish thing, it can only get you so far before *actively hindering you*... so acquiring more knowledge via profiling is your best bet.

+Thankfully, most common <abbr title="Integrated Development Environments">IDEs</abbr>
+(such as Microsoft's Visual Studio, various JetBrains products, the Eclipse family, etc.) have profilers, or integrations with them, built right into them, making profiling your software relatively straight forward...

+Of course, learning how to use and interpret the data a profiler outputs is a whole 'nother topic, on which entire books have been written, so we won't get into that here.

+Again, remember: **Profile.
+Profile.
+Profile.**

 ## Your Choice